 \subsection{Proof of Theorem \ref{thm:optdual}}

-Without loss of generality, we only prove Theorem \ref{thm:optdual} for link 1.
-We assume $M_{l}=M,l=1,...,L$ for simplicity of notations.
-The proof is obtained by solving the KKT conditions of another sum power minimization problem as will be formulated later in (\ref{eq:Minpowl}), where the minimization is over $\mathbf{\Sigma}_{1}$ and the transmit powers of other links $\mathbf{p}_{-1}=\left[\mathbf{p}_{2}^{T},...,\mathbf{p}_{L}^{T}\right]^{T}\in\mathbb{R}_{+}^{\left(L-1\right)M\times1}$ with the transmit and receive vectors for other links fixed as $\{\tilde{\mathbf{t}}_{k,m},\mathbf{\tilde{r}}_{k,m},k\neq1\}$.
-We first give Lemma \ref{lem:NesayKKT} which states that there exist dual variables satisfying the KKT conditions of problem (\ref{eq:Minpowl}).
-Then we show that the dual variables in Lemma \ref{lem:NesayKKT} are the optimal dual variables of problem (\ref{eq:minpowl}) and they must be uniquely given by Theorem \ref{thm:optdual}.
-Finally, we prove Lemma \ref{lem:NesayKKT} by the enhanced Fritz John necessary conditions \cite[Sec.
-5.2]{Dimitri_Cvxbook03}.
+Without loss of generality, we prove Theorem \ref{thm:optdual} for link 1.
+Assume $M_{l}=M,l=1,...,L$ for simplicity of notations.
+The proof is obtained by considering another sum power minimization problem in (\ref{eq:Minpowl}).
+We first give Lemma \ref{lem:NesayKKT} which says that there exist dual variables satisfying the KKT conditions of problem (\ref{eq:Minpowl}).
+Then we show that these dual variables are the optimal dual variables of problem (\ref{eq:minpowl}) and are given by Theorem \ref{thm:optdual}.